 If you could try one magical food or drink, what would you try?

 I’ve always thought Cauldron Cakes sounded yummy.
-In my brain, they’re chocolate cakes and they have some sort of yummy filling.
+I’ve seen them done as pancakes, but that goes against everything I believe in, TBH.
+In my brain, they’re chocolate cakes and they have some sort of yummy filling, like a lava cake.
 Yes, please.

 Which magical place would you visit if you could?

 I’d love to see Diagon Alley.
 So many different places to explore.
 And I’d want to check out Hogsmeade, as well, so I could visit the Three Broomsticks and Honeydukes.

 When Deathly Hallows finally came out, I stood in line at midnight to get my copy, as usual.
 Unfortunately, I didn’t get to stay up reading it because I had to work the next day.
 (Being an adult fan is sometimes a drag.)
 So I waited all day at work, eager to get home and crack the book open.
 I got through a couple of chapters and then my fiancé at the time came home, and we were hanging out in bed looking at the book together.
 I was laying on his shoulder and he was sort of holding the book above me, flipping through and looking at the chapter illustrations.
 And then his hand slipped, and he dropped the book RIGHT INTO MY EYE.
 I ended up with a corneal abrasion half a centimeter long and I had to wear a very roguish eyepatch for a week.
 I made him read me the book while I recuperated.